Background pattern

 • back pain

-• decrease in white blood cell count (leucopenia)
+• decrease in the number of white blood cells (leucopenia)

-Preparations of human immunoglobulin in general may cause the following adverse reactions (in decreasing frequency):
+Human immunoglobulin preparations in general may cause the following side effects (in decreasing frequency):

 • chills, headache, dizziness, fever, vomiting, allergic reactions, nausea, joint pain, low blood pressure, and moderate back pain

-• destruction of red blood cells in blood vessels (reversible hemolytic reactions) and (rarely) hemolytic anemia requiring blood transfusion
+• decrease in the number of red blood cells due to their destruction in the blood vessels (reversible hemolytic reactions) and (rarely) hemolytic anemia requiring blood transfusion

 • (rarely) sudden drop in blood pressure and in isolated cases anaphylactic shock